-- Your choice of backups belonging to the same archive the resulting archive will contain only the specified backups.
-Consolidation is performed as required, so the resulting archive may contain full, incremental and differential backups. - An entire vault that can be exported by using the command line interface.
-For more information, please refer to Acronis Backup & Recovery 11 Command Line Reference.
+Your choice of backups belonging to the same archive - the resulting archive will contain only the specified backups.
+Consolidation is performed as required, so the resulting archive may contain full, incremental and differential backups.

 Export enables you to separate a specific backup from a chain of incremental backups for fast recovery, writing onto removable or detachable media or other purposes.